Pavi-245/spark-delarative-pipelines/docs/sdp.md

 	•	Error handling
 	•	Parallelization
 This mirrors the Palantir Foundry philosophy:
-  Image Declare the data product.
-Let the platform manage execution.
+  Declare the data product,let the platform manage execution.
 ​

 ## What SDP Supports